filecoin-project/sp-automation/README.md

-# SP automation with Ansible
+# SP Automation Stack for Ansible
 This is an experimental port of lotus-automation to Ansible.

 ## Requirements